 Step 1: WPC Young Professionals Committee (YP) Members and National YP members are invited to paritcipate as mentees in the programme.
 Senior WPC executives and leaders in the National Committees are invited to become mentors.

 Step 2: The confirmed mentors and mentees are matched according to the time zone at their location.
 Notifications are then sent to mentors and mentees with an introduction and the mentors start the discussions.

 Step 3: Mentors set up the conference calls with the group and select a few topics to start with.
 Once they start talking the circle decides together on the topics for the following calls.

 Step 4: Summaries from the calls are sent to all group members and the coordinators to monitor the progress and track the discussion points.

-Step 5: Mentors and Mentees will have an opportunity to meet face-to-face at the 4th WPC Youth Forum in Calgary, Canada in October 2013 and again at the 21st World Petroleum Congress in Moscow, Russia in June 2014.
+Step 5: Mentors and Mentees may have the opportunity to meet face-to-face at the 23rd World Petroleum Congress in Houston, USA in December 2021.

-Step 6: On the last day of the Congress, all the groups come together for a joint meeting to discuss the outcomes of the Programme and to launch the next cycle.
+Step 6: Towards the end of the Programme, all the groups come together for a joint meeting to discuss the outcomes of the Programme and share their experiences.

-Step 7: At the end of the group meeting, mentors and mentees will receive certificates for their participation in the programme.
+Step 7: At the end of the Mentoring Programme cycle, mentees receive certificates for their participation in the programme.

 HOW TO APPLY TO BE A MENTEE